netxms/netxms-doc/admin/database-monitoring.rst

 .. versionadded:: 2.0-M3

-NetXMS subagent for MongoDB monitoring.
-Monitors one or more instances of MongoDB databases and reports various database-related parameters.
+|product_name| subagent for MongoDB monitoring.
+Monitors one or more instances of MongoDB databases and
+reports various database-related parameters.

 All parameters available from MongoDB subagent gathered or calculated once per minute thus it's